Abhishek-Sadawarte/Python_Practice_For_data_science/README.md

  # Python any function
  syntax = any()
  Python any() function returns True if any of the elements of a given iterable( List, Dictionary, Tuple, set, etc) are True else it returns False.

+ # python split and join function
+ this function is used to split the given string by delimeter syntax 'split' = .split(" ") [" ", this colon shows by how you want split] syntax 'join' = .join()